There are two kinds of businesses in this world. The first kind — successful businesses. The second kind — the unshakeable businesses.

 In a single line, we can sum up customer centricity as everything that a business does to put customers first and at the center of everything that it does.

 There are certain elements that customer-centric businesses exhibit.
-All of these elements, or most of them together is what enables a normal business to become a customer-centric one.
+All of these elements, or most of them together is what enable a normal business to become a customer-centric one.

 Key elements of a customer-centricity culture